-- 5) Have defaulted on a prior service obligation to the federal, state, or local government, even if the applicant subsequently satisfies that obligation through service, monetary payment, or by other means; - 6) Are currently excluded, debarred, suspended, or disqualified by a federal agency from financial and nonfinancial assistance and benefits under federal programs and activities; - 7) Are employed by nurse staffing agencies or travel nurse agencies; - 8) Work on an "as needed" basis (this includes PRNs, Pool Nurses, or RNs who are not scheduled in a full-time capacity, as defined by Nurse Corps LRP); - 9) Have a temporary, restricted, or inactive RN license; - 10) Are licensed practical or vocational nurses; - 11) Are self-employed; - 12) Work at a private for-profit CSF or school of nursing; - 13) Work at a school of nursing that is not accredited by a national nursing accrediting agency or state agency; or - 14) Transfer to another eligible CSF or eligible school of nursing after submitting the application but prior to receiving an award.
+- 5) Have previously participated in the Nurse Corps LRP, incurring a two-year service obligation and receiving an award to repay 60 percent of the participant's total qualifying nursing educational loan balance, and if applicable, an optional third year continuation contract to repay an additional 25 percent of the participant's total qualifying nursing educational loan balance.
+Previous Nurse Corps LRP participants can apply to the program again only for loans that relate to a new nursing degree. - 6) Have defaulted on a prior service obligation to the federal, state, or local government, even if the applicant subsequently satisfies that obligation through service, monetary payment, or by other means; - 7) Are currently excluded, debarred, suspended, or disqualified by a federal agency from financial and nonfinancial assistance and benefits under federal programs and activities; - 8) Are employed by nurse staffing agencies or travel nurse agencies; - 9) Work on an "as needed" basis even if working 32 or more hours in a week (this includes PRNs, Pool Nurses, or RNs who are not scheduled in a full-time capacity, as defined by Nurse Corps LRP); - 10) Have a temporary, restricted, or inactive RN license; - 11) Are licensed practical or vocational nurses; - 12) Are self-employed; - 13) Work at a school of nursing that is not accredited by a national nursing accrediting agency or state agency; or - 14) Transfer to another eligible CSF or eligible school of nursing after submitting the application but prior to receiving an award.
 Participants must be working at the CSF or school of nursing identified in their application.

-Note: A National Practitioner Data Bank (NPDB) report is reviewed as part of the application process if the employing CSF indicates on the Employee Verification Form (EVF) any of the following:
+A National Practitioner Data Bank (NPDB) report review will be part of the application process for all applicants if the employing CSF or school of nursing indicates any of the following on the Employment Verification Form (EVF):